When it comes to immunotherapy, one size does not fit all. Different types of cancer behave in different ways and require different plans of attack.

 - T-Cell Receptor (TCR) therapy: Your T cells are collected from your blood and sent to a laboratory, where a gene is inserted to help them find and attack specific antigens, or proteins, inside your cancer cells so they can launch an attack.
 The altered T cells are multiplied into an army of millions and returned to you through an infusion.

-Roswell Park’s Center for Immunotherapy has developed promising new methods of adoptive T-cell transfer.
+Roswell Park’s Division of Translational Immunology has developed promising new methods of adoptive T-cell transfer.
 In 2017 we offered the world’s first clinical trial to re-engineer cells using a two-gene combination.
 We have also launched innovative ACT clinical trials to treat:

 - Metastatic melanoma